chrisdursoorg/bitstrm/README.md

 The `bref` class codecs to/from the bitstrm `reg`/`ureg` (with the extent [0,64] bits) with the default behavior to be a pointer to an individual bit, and with methods for pulling that and subsequent bits to either a signed or unsigned integer value.

 ```
-// example, storage and retrival of 3 bit integer
+// example, storage and retrieval of 3 bit integer
 alloced_bref example_buf(c_at_least_3_and_internally_stored_on_full_64_bit_boundry);
 bref begin = example_buf;
 example_buf.iwrite(min_bits(-4), -4); // write 3 bits encoding -4 to example_buf while advancing